ajbyrnes/LossBench/README.md

 ## Examples

+See the `examples` directory for a more walkthough-style example of using LossBench.

 LossBench is currently designed around testing _individual_ compressor configurations -- that is, each time you run the program, you test _one_ compressor with _one_ particular setting.
 This avoids having to hard-code loops over each compressor's specific set of options in the program itself.** Iterating over _all_ possible configurations of a compressor can instead be accomplished via scripting.

 For example, the `zlib` compressor